Effective Date: March 08, 2019

 - How we secure your information: using appropriate technical and organisational measures such as storing your information on secure servers, encrypting transfers of data to or from our servers using Secure Sockets Layer (SSL) technology and only granting access to your information where necessary.

 - Transfers of your information outside the European Economic Area: in certain circumstances we transfer your information outside of the European Economic Area, including to the following countries: Canada, USA and other countries who our third party hosting providers and email marketing providers may operate in.
 Where we do so, we will ensure appropriate safeguards are in place.
-For example, the third parties we use who transfer your information outside the European Economic Area, such as MailChimp and Flywheel, have self-certified themselves as compliant with the EU-U.S. Privacy Shield.
+For example, the third parties we use who transfer your information outside the European Economic Area, such as MailChimp, Stripe and Flywheel, have self-certified themselves as compliant with the EU-U.S. Privacy Shield.

 - Use of automated decision making and profiling: we use automated decision making and/or profiling.
 We use web analytics, cookies, web beacons or server logs analysis tools (profiling).